AWBS may change this policy by updating this page. You should check this page from time to time to ensure that you are happy with any changes.

 - Select the “No” option if you do not wish other members to find you in the online Membership Directory.

-Note that Administrators and VPs of Membership will have access to all your personal details, even if you select “No” for both the above.
+Note that Administrators and VPs of Membership will have access to all your personal details and Activity Leaders to a limited subset of those, even if you select “No” for both the above.